mmirman/caledon/README.md

 * Metaprogramming should not require AST traversal.

-* your programming language should be turing complete - totality checking is annoying.
+* Your programming language should be turing complete - totality checking is annoying.

 * Syntax should be elegant.